 prior notice to the said Committee.

-of the Club and make a declaration that they consent to serve as a Director.
+Member of the Club and make a declaration that they consent to serve as a Director.
 The form of this

-declaration must include a statement that there is no legal reason to preclude him/her being a Company Director.
+declaration must include a statement that there is no legal reason to preclude him/her being a Company

 11. MEMBERSHIP AND RECORDS

-of the Committee and the Board of Directors and any other records of the Club as required.
+proceedings of the Committee and the Board of Directors and any other records of the Club as

-duties of the individual Committee Member, which shall be revised from time to time by the Committee.
+the duties of the individual Committee Member, which shall be revised from time to time by the

-the express permission of the Committee nor may they open any bank/building society account(s) in the name of the membership subscriptions without express permission from the Committee on behalf of the Club and full accounts
+without the express permission of the Committee nor may they open any bank/building society account(s) in the

+to the membership subscriptions without express permission from the Committee on behalf of the Club and full

 (f) All publicity material, letter heading or other